 Taipei Travel Guide

-Down on the ground the districts of Taipei swarm with a conglomeration of cultures going about their business in streets choked with unruly traffic.
-The city is packed with excellent restaurants (it is renowned among gourmands), magnificent hotels, glitzy shopping malls, wonderful museums, temples, spas and peaceful gardens.
-As the sun goes down the night markets open up, usually packed with tourists and bargain-hunters who throng the alleyways in the heavy, humid night air.
+The districts of Taipei swarm with a conglomeration of cultures going about their business in streets choked with unruly traffic.
+A bustling city, it is packed with incredible attractions, excellent restaurants (it is renowned among gourmands) and magnificent hotels.
+The city also gleams with glitzy shopping malls and wonderful museums; and when the noise and excitement gets too much there are also temples, spas and peaceful gardens for those in search of tranquillity.

 Become our Taipei Travel Expert